 Whether insurance is covering health, a car, a home or a life, some people are at greater risk of actually needing the coverage.
 Most people decide to buy insurance -- even if they have very low risk of death, injury or property damage -- because the cost of insurance is typically less than what it would cost to cover these expenses out of pocket.
 Some types of insurance -- such as auto insurance -- are legally required.
 By insuring both low- and high-risk customers, insurance companies can transfer some of the costs of high-risk customers to lower-risk customers, thus reducing the overall cost to the insurance company of insuring high-risk people.

 Although insurance companies frequently insure high-risk people, their coverage might have limits.
-In health insurance, for example, some pre-existing conditions might be excluded.
+In health insurance, for example, some pre-existing conditions might traditionally have been excluded.
 Insurance companies commonly deny coverage to pregnant women and people with mental health conditions unless they have had coverage for a pre-established waiting period.
-When the Affordable Care Act takes effect in 2014, it will establish health insurance pools for entire states, creating much larger risk pools.
-It also prohibits insurance companies from denying coverage to people with pre-existing conditions.
+When the Affordable Care Act took effect in 2014, it established a single risk pool for each state.
+It also prohibits insurance companies from denying coverage to people with pre-existing health conditions.

 High-risk people frequently pay more for insurance.
 This practice rewards low-risk people with lower insurance premiums and ensures that an insurance company gets sufficient money from high-risk people to justify covering their costs should they need to use their insurance.
 Insurance companies use actuarial tables to determine the risk of an individual based on both her individual choices and data about her demographic group.
 As a person's risk increases, her costs usually do, too.
 Life insurance, for example, tends to be more expensive for older people as well as people with significant health risks.
-Car insurance is often more expensive for teenagers who, statistically speaking, are more likely to get into auto accidents.
+Car insurance is often more expensive for teenagers who, statistically, are more likely to get into auto accidents.